MuradKhalil/ing_it_class_visit/README.md

 4. create a 2nd pipelline that
    - fits a model to the training set
-   - evaluates model's performance on the test set
+   - evaluates model's performance on the test set (common evaluation metrics: accuracy, precision, recall, f1 score)

 5. register the pipeline
 6. visualize the pipelines